dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 export class AppModule { }
 ```

 We can now focus on implementing our `NavBarComponent`.
-First, we will focus on the TypeScript implementation of it - where we will inject `AuthService` and add three public methods that will be used by our HTML interface -, then we will implement the HTML interface and last we are going improve the user interface with some CSS rules.
+First, we will inject `AuthService` and add three public methods that will be used by our HTML interface.
+Then we will implement the interface and add some CSS rules to improve it.

 Let's open the `src/app/nav-bar/nav-bar.component.ts` file and implement the following code: